Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Results

 \subsection{Current GRAVITY uncertainties}

 We first tested the detectability of the studied ECO metrics with current GRAVITY uncertainties.
-We generated simulated data with $\sigma_\mathrm{Astro}=30\, \mu$as and $\sigma_\mathrm{Flux}=0.2$ mJy in all previously listed background metrics.
-The flux uncertainty has been derived from the error bars in~\citet{gravity2023} and the dereddened flux of S2 computed from~\citet{Gillessen2017}.
-We note that the flux uncertainties from interferometry depends on the sources present in the field of view, and are thus not fixed from one observation period to another.
-However, this value is still representative of the typical flares flux uncertainties.

-For each of the generated dataset, we performed a fit in all background metrics, whose results are listed in Table~\ref{tab:detec_metric_current_uncertainties}.
-This table shows for each simulated data generated in a given background metric (each line), the best-fitted metric in the second column, the associated $\chi^2_\mathrm{red}$ and $BIC$ in the third and fourth columns, respectively.
-We recall that we fit all the parameters of Table~\ref{tab:hotspot_params} and not only the metric.
-Columns five and six show the second best-fitted metric and the BIC-based Bayes factor between the latter and the best-fitted metric $\log_{10} K$, respectively.
-Finally, the last two columns highlight the detectability of the metric used to generate the simulated data compared to all other metrics and compared to Schwarzschild only according to the BIC-based Bayes factor values.
+We generated 10 simulated data with $\sigma_\mathrm{Astro}=30\, \mu$as and the $\sigma_\mathrm{Flux}$ from Eq.~\ref{eq:sigma_flux} in all previously listed background metrics.
+For each of the generated datasets, we performed a fit in all background metrics, whose results are listed in Table~\ref{tab:detec_metric_current_uncertainties}.
+This table shows for each simulated data generated in a given background metric (each line), the average best reduced chi-squared $<\chi^2_\mathrm{red}>$ with its standard deviation (second column), the average associated $\mathrm{BIC}$ with its standard deviation (third column), the average and standard deviation of the logarithmic BIC-based Bayes factor $<\log_{10} K>$ (forth column).
+Columns five and six highlight the detectability of the metric used to generate the simulated data compared to all other metrics and compared only to Kerr resp., according to the criteria listed in~\ref{sec:detectability}.
+Column six also reports the average BIC-based Bayes factor between the best-fitting metric and Kerr, with its standard deviation.

-The first main conclusion from Table~\ref{tab:detec_metric_current_uncertainties} is that none of the metric signature can be clearly detected except the Boson star 2 model with GRAVITY uncertainties.
-However, except for the Gravastar 3 model (the most compact one), the fits of a hot spot in an ECO background are sufficiently better with ECO's model compared to Schwarzschild, so the latter can be excluded.
-This means that the impact of the plunge-through images into the polarization measurement is sufficiently important to exclude the Schwarzschild metric but not large enough (compared to the uncertainties) to distinguish one ECO metric from the other.

-As mentioned above, the Boson star 2 metric is the only one that can be clearly detected.
-This is due to the large angular size of the plunge-through images in this model~\citep[see ][]{Rosa2025} which strongly affect the observed polarization fraction and Electric Vector Position Angle (EVPA).
-This can be seen in Fig.~\ref{fig:BS2_Contrib} which shows the contribution of the various images orders and nature, i.e. primary only in dotted line, primary + secondary (equivalent to Schwarzschild) in dashed line and all images including the plunge-through images in solid lines.
-The contribution of the plunge-through images is not constant with time and varies with the orbital phase creating the detectable signature.